 Investors that report on their responsible investment activities through the PRI’s Reporting Framework receive a private Assessment Report.
-This report shows year-on-year progress and broad scoring bands per module or per asset class/sub-strategy.
-Scores continue to be confidential, with no overall organisation score given.
+This report shows year-on-year progress and broad scoring bands per module or asset class/sub-strategy.
+Scores are confidential, with no overall organisation score given.

 Why investors are assessed

-- Allow asset owners to focus their discussions with investment managers on responsible investment activities and capabilities by sharing their Assessment Reports; and
+- allow asset owners to focus their discussions with investment managers on responsible investment activities and capabilities, by allowing signatories to share their Assessment Reports; and

-- Facilitate learning and development by outlining how signatories’ implementation of responsible investment compares year-on-year, across asset classes, and with peers at the local and global level by providing a confidential report.
+- facilitate learning and development by outlining how signatories’ responsible investment activities compare year-on-year, across asset classes, and with peers at a local and global level by providing high-level comparative data.

 For more information on how to share your Assessment Report, please see the PRI’s Publication Guidelines (PDF).
 More about the PRI’s data sharing policy is on the How to access reported data page.